strawlab/triggerbox/README.md

 After building and uploading firmware to the device, its name must be saved to it with the [arduino-udev](https://github.com/strawlab/arduino-udev) package.

-In the below, replace `/dev/ttyUSB0` with `/dev/ttyACM0` if needed.
-This is needed with Arduino Uno hardware, for example.

 Unplug and replug the triggerbox, then run this to flash the EEPROM on the device with its new name (which will be `trig1`):